rdkcentral/ThunderNanoServices/Messenger/MessengerPlugin.md

 <a name="head.Notifications"></a>
 # Notifications

 Notifications are autonomous events, triggered by the internals of the plugin, and broadcasted via JSON-RPC to all registered observers.
-Refer to [[WPEF](#ref.WPEF)] for information on how to register for a notification.
+Refer to [[Thunder](#ref.Thunder)] for information on how to register for a notification.

 The following events are provided by the Messenger plugin: